choeffer/360pibot/docs/install.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^

-Another step which improves programming the Raspberry Pi is to enable a hotspot on it, see pi_hotpsot_ , so that the Raspberry Pi can be accessed remotely.
+Another step which improves programming the Raspberry Pi is to enable a hotspot on it, see pi_hotspot_ , so that the Raspberry Pi can be accessed remotely.
 This is recommended before proceeding using it.
 This will not be covered here because the offical documentation is good and is updated regularly to match the latest Raspbian changes.